RcKeller/STF-Refresh/README.md

 - Code Splitting (Universal React)
 - Optimistic Updates (React)
 - Hot Reloading (Webpack)
-- Time Travel Debugging (Redux devtools)
+- Time Travel Debugging (Redux Devtools)
 - Dead Code Elimination (Webpack)

 I've got a manifest of all technologies in use (equivocal to `wtf.txt`) in STACK.md.
 It has the real "technical" operational notes.
 Your `package.json` has a less readable manifest, and `yarn.lock` is a running log of all updates and changes for finding which changes are breaking.